MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 # Custom metrics calculation methods

-Use this article if you're already familiar with the basic functionality of Power Automate Process Mining and understand the basics of process mining.
+Use this article if you're already familiar with the basic functionality of the Power Automate Process Mining desktop app and understand the basics of process mining.
 It offers a methodical introduction to the calculation methods after which you'll be able to define the desired calculation scope.

 ## Metrics in Power Automate Process Mining